- The Product-Led Geek

 Clearly define the metrics that are relevant to your experiment.

-Why it's important: Well-defined metrics are essential to:
+Why it's important: This metrics framework is essential because it:

-Having a clear primary metric, along with secondary and guardrail metrics, helps you make more balanced decisions about implementing changes post-experiment.
+Having this clear separation of metrics helps you make more balanced decisions about implementing changes post-experiment.

 7. Statistical Design